-See footnote 7.
+19 See footnote 7.

-- C.3.8.
-A separate section of the annual report should describe the work of the committee in discharging its responsibilities20.
-The report should include: - the significant issues that the committee considered in relation to the financial statements, and how these issues were addressed; - an explanation of how it has assessed the effectiveness of the external audit process and the approach taken to the appointment or reappointment of the external auditor, and information on the length of tenure of the current audit firm and when a tender was last conducted; and - if the external auditor provides non-audit services, an explanation of how auditor objectivity and independence is safeguarded.
+- C.3.6.
+The audit committee should monitor and review the effectiveness of the internal audit activities.
+Where there is no internal audit function, the audit committee should consider annually whether there is a need for an internal audit function and make a recommendation to the board, and the reasons for the absence of such a function should be explained in the relevant section of the annual report. - C.3.7.
+The audit committee should have primary responsibility for making a recommendation on the appointment, reappointment and removal of the external auditors.20 If the board does not accept the audit committee's recommendation, it should include in the annual report, and in any papers recommending appointment or re-appointment, a statement from the audit committee explaining the recommendation and should set out reasons why the board has taken a different position. - C.3.8.
+A separate section of the annual report should describe the work of the committee in discharging its responsibilities.21 The report should include: - the significant issues that the committee considered in relation to the financial statements, and how these issues were addressed; - an explanation of how it has assessed the effectiveness of the external audit process and the approach taken to the appointment or reappointment of the external auditor, information on the length of tenure of the current audit firm when a tender was last conducted and advance notice of any retendering plans;22 and - if the external auditor provides non-audit services, an explanation of how auditor objectivity and independence are safeguarded.